mmocny/inp-workshop/README.md

 Strategies:

 * Remove unnecessary code altogether (especially scripts)
-* Optimize code to not be needlessly long-running
+* Optimize tasks to not be maybe needlessly long-running
+* Break up large chunks into smaller ones
 * Abort stale work when a new interactions arrive.

 ## Strategy 1: Debounce